Gärtnerplatz: Popular hotspot for young people

 Gärtnerplatz makes Munich feel like Italy

-The fountain and the lush flower beds in the middle, the steps of the Gärtnerplatztheater and the numerous cafés lend the Gärtnerplatz an almost Mediterranean flair.
-In summer, many Munich residents enjoy their lunch break on the lawns and benches of the square.
+The fountain and the lush flowerbeds in the center, the stepped building of the Gärtnerplatz Theater and the numerous cafés give the square an almost southern flair.

 Especially in summer there is a lot of hustle and bustle here, because the Gärtnerplatz and its entire neighborhood are known for a colorful togetherness.
 Whether young or old, single or family: this is where people meet to linger and enjoy themselves.

 Gärtnerplatztheater: A colorful mix of musicals and theater